 My dad, the dad I grew up with, was a good dad.
 He was the dad he had time to be.
 I don’t mean that in a bad way by any means.
 My dad was a busy man.
 He was the sole provider of our family so my mother could stay at home with us.
 He worked long hours.
 Sometimes two jobs, sometimes side jobs.
 He did what every good dad does.

 He took care of us.
 He provided for us.
 He made sure we wanted for nothing no matter how many hours he worked.
 He made sure we had clothes on our backs and food in our stomachs.
+In the 1970’s through the 1990’s this was his all he did.

 He was the disciplinarian.
 The man we feared.
 He was hard on us.
 Expected only the best from us.
 He taught us how to respect money and our elders.
 He taught us life’s lessons and wasn’t afraid to give us a lecture if we needed it, and still does.